Home What's New?

 To animate your smilies, first make a Transparent GIF for each frame of animation.
 Then you'll need to assemble those frames in a program that can create Animated GIFs.
 I use Animation Shop, which comes packaged with Paint Shop Pro.

-3. Trace it with painting tools.
+1. Crop and isolate the subject - 2.
+Scale it down - 3.
+Trace it with painting tools.

 How do I use smilies on message boards?